centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-install.md

 ![image](../assets/graph-views/reach-api.png)

-Exclude the user from the password expiration policy on page **Administration > Authentication**: their password will never expire.
+Exclude the user from the password expiration policy on the **Administration > Authentication** page: their password will never expire.

 ![image](../assets/graph-views/password-expiration-policy.png)